 Approved policy Activity undertaken Debt No new long term debt to be taken in accordance with information obtained from the Council's advisors.
-This was fully complied with in 2013/14.
 Debt restructuring exercises to be undertaken which produce revenue savings.
 No opportunities arose during 2013/14 presenting significant revenue savings to be obtained.
 I nvestment All investments placed in the continuation of previous year's practice of Security, Liquidity & Yield.
-This was fully complied with in 2013/14.
 In compliance with CLG Investment Guidance the maximum amount of investments which could be placed in Non-specified investments was set at £50m. h Specific Investments consisted of a £5m Investment